Web security in Barracuda is built from three related components:

 %>

-The last option requires a more complex design of your AuthorizerIntf, but is also the most flexible solution.
-The example directory contains a security example that implements AuthorizerIntf from scratch with roles mapping.
+The last option requires a more complete AuthorizerIntf design, but it is also the most flexible.
+The example directory contains a security example that implements AuthorizerIntf with role mapping.

 The following code fragment is from our security CSP page above: